List of International League no-hitters

-Since the foundation of the International League (IL) in 1912, its pitchers have thrown 165 no-hitters, which include 17 perfect games.
-Of these no-hitters, 81 were pitched in games that lasted at least the full 9 innings, while 84 were pitched in games shortened due to weather or that were played in doubleheaders, which are typically 7 innings.
+Since the foundation of the International League (IL) in 1912, its pitchers have thrown 172 no-hitters, which include 17 perfect games.
+Of these no-hitters, 83 were pitched in games that lasted at least the full 9 innings, while 86 were pitched in games shortened due to weather or that were played in doubleheaders, which are typically 7 innings.
 Only 4 of the league's 17 perfect games were tossed in full 9-inning games.
-Twenty-three no-hitters were combined—thrown by two or more pitchers on the same team.
+Twenty-six no-hitters were combined—thrown by two or more pitchers on the same team.

 A no-hit game occurs when a pitcher (or pitchers) allows no hits during the entire course of a game.
 A batter may still reach base via a walk, an error, a fielder's choice, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference.
 Due to these methods of reaching base, it is possible for a team to score runs without getting any hits.
-While the vast majority of no-hitters are shutouts, teams which went hitless have managed to score runs in their respective games 16 times in IL games, some in extra innings.
+While the vast majority of no-hitters are shutouts, teams which went hitless have managed to score runs in their respective games 17 times in IL games, some in extra innings.

 The first International League no-hitter was thrown on July 6, 1912, by John Frill of the Jersey City Skeeters against the Providence Grays at West Side Park in Jersey City, New Jersey.
 Played as the second game of a doubleheader, Frill allowed no baserunners over the course of the seven-inning game, making it also the first perfect game in the league's history.
 The first nine-inning no-hit game occurred on July 14, 1915, when Providence's Joe Oeschger accomplished the feat against the Toronto Maple Leafs at Kinsley Park in Providence, Rhode Island.
 The first nine-inning perfect game was thrown on August 15, 1952, by Dick Marlowe of the Buffalo Bisons against the Baltimore Orioles at Memorial Stadium in Baltimore, Maryland.